This article provides the detailed features comparison needed when the need for file transfer moves from occasional to operational.

-It might not be a surprise at this point that Ipswitch sells a managed file transfer solution.
+It might not be a surprise at this point that Progress sells a managed file transfer solution.
 MOVEit, lets you manage, view, secure, and control all file transfer activity through a single system.
 MOVEit reduces the need for IT hands-on involvement and allows for user self-service as needed.
 It provides the perfect solution for secure file transfer to meet security and compliance needs in any industry and company size while reducing administration time and costs.
-We’d love for you to kick the tires with a free trial.

 We also sell both FTP clients and servers as well as managed file transfer solutions.